You Are About to Disappear

 0.1 Photons show us one thing, our brain sees another

-The first example is one of distortion of color: the photons that arrive on your retina from two different regions of the external world have the same intensity (brightness), but your brain refuses to agree, for its own reasons.
+The first example is one of distortion of brightness of light: the photons that arrive to your retina from two different regions of the external world have the same intensity (brightness), but your brain refuses to agree, for its own reasons.
 Look at the following figure.

 Figure 0.1.
 The chessboard illusion: areas A and B on the board have the same shade of gray (due to Edward H. Adelson)

 All right, so what is happening here?
 The light that reaches your retinas from squares A and B has exactly the same intensity.
 This means the same number of photons reaches your eyes per unit of time.
 The rods and cones (mostly cones) that receive these photons on two corresponding tiny spots of your retinas are excited in an almost identical way.
 So they send the same signal to your visual cortex, on the back side of your brain, both for square A and for square B. But what the visual cortex does with those two identical signals is another story.
 The visual system wants to see a checkered pattern of squares, on some part of which an object casts its shadow.
 So your brain automatically corrects the light intensities and mentally “subtracts” the shadow of the object, leaving the squares as they should be, i.e., black and white, in order to inform you that there is a checkerboard pattern there, which is shadowed in a diagonal fashion.
 Now, notice that your brain’s function is well justified.
 Imagine what the result would be if the brain couldn’t do that: instead of a checkered pattern with a shadow you would see the picture as it physically is, that is, as a diamond-shaped region with jumbled areas of various gray patches, some lighter, some darker, with diagonal bands close to its center (where at a higher level we perceive the shadow), plus some vertical bands with hues of green, a few of which form an elliptical region at the upper-right corner.
 What I just described is the “low level description” of the figure, one that any simplistic image-processing computer program can do as well.
 But what your brain does is not simplistic, but highly sophisticated image-processing, which allows you to see invariable patterns in the world (e.g., a checkered board), no matter how they are shadowed, occluded, twisted, brightened, darkened, color-bleached, color-saturated, or changed under a number of other visual transformations.
 It is vital that brains can do that.
 Or at least, it was vital — a matter of life or death — at some point in our evolutionary history, when our ancestors needed to be able to see and identify their prey and predators under a variety of lighting conditions.
-Whoever of our ancestors wasn’t quite good at that, had some more chances to perish; conversely, those who had better visual systems also had better chances to survive and give more descendants — us.
+For our ancestors, those who possessed this ability, lived to breed and propagate this ability to their young, while those lacking or with diminished abilities, were prone to perish as they fell to predation or other misfortune.

-But, evolutionary justifications aside, the fact of the matter is that in the case of the chessboard illusion the photons give one type of signal, but brains interpret it differently, depending on the context.
+But, evolutionary justifications aside, the fact of the matter is that in the case of the chessboard illusion, the photons give us one type of signal, but the brain interprets it differently, depending on the context.
 This is a case of cognitive “distortion”, where the human brain registers something other than what physical instruments (e.g., the photocell of a camera) would register.
 As you might suspect, the chessboard illusion is not a peculiar and isolated example, but a typical one, part of the brain’s cognitive arsenal.
 (By the way, if you enjoyed this illusion, consider visiting this page, which includes dozens more.)
 Now let’s see an example where the brain “complicates” the world (again for its own important biological reasons).

 Figure 0.2.
 The visible part of the electromagnetic spectrum

 Light consists of photons, and one way to think of photons is as waves that travel in space.
-Each wave has a characteristic frequency, which is a measure of how many peaks and troughs it forms within a unit of length (say, 1 cm).
-The wavelength of a wave is the length between two successive peaks (or troughs — see figure, below).
-Obviously, the higher the frequency, the shorter the wavelength.
-This number, the wavelength of photons, is what we perceive as “color”.
+Each wave has a characteristic wavelength, which is the length between two successive peaks (or troughs — see figure, below).
+This length, the wavelength of photons — a mere number — is what we perceive as “color”.
 Red color consists of photons with a certain wavelength (around 650 nm, or 650 billionths of a meter).
 Yellow is photons with shorter wavelength (around 570 nm), green is shorter still (around 510 nm), and so on, all the way to fading violet, which is photons with the shortest wavelengths our eyes can see (around 400 nm).
 The following figure compares the wavelengths of three colors, exaggerating their lengths, but keeping the relative sizes to scale.

 Figure 0.3.
 Wavelengths of three colors: red, green, and violet (drawn to scale)